snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/ecommerce-tracking/index.md

 `Event`            | Used for
 -------------------|-----------------------------------------------------------------------------------------------------------------------------------------------
-`ProductView`      | Tracking a visit to a product detail screen.
+`ProductViewEvent`      | Tracking a visit to a product detail screen.
 Also known as product detail view.
-`AddToCart`        | Track an addition to cart.
+`AddToCartEvent`        | Track an addition to cart.
-`RemoveFromCart`   | Track a removal from cart.
+`RemoveFromCartEvent`   | Track a removal from cart.
-`ProductListView`  | Track an impression of a product list.
+`ProductListViewEvent`  | Track an impression of a product list.
 The list could be a search results page, recommended products, upsells etc.
-`ProductListClick` | Track the click/selection of a product from a product list.
+`ProductListClickEvent` | Track the click/selection of a product from a product list.
-`PromotionView`    | Track an impression for an internal promotion banner or slider or any other type of content that showcases internal products/categories.
+`PromotionViewEvent`    | Track an impression for an internal promotion banner or slider or any other type of content that showcases internal products/categories.
-`PromotionClick`   | Track the click/selection of an internal promotion.
+`PromotionClickEvent`   | Track the click/selection of an internal promotion.
-`CheckoutStep`     | Track a checkout step completion in the checkout process together with common step attributes for user choices throughout the checkout funnel.
+`CheckoutStepEvent`     | Track a checkout step completion in the checkout process together with common step attributes for user choices throughout the checkout funnel.
-`Transaction`      | Track a transaction/purchase completion.
+`TransactionEvent`      | Track a transaction/purchase completion.
-`Refund`           | Track a transaction partial or complete refund.
+`RefundEvent`           | Track a transaction partial or complete refund.

 Each ecommerce event is a [self-describing](docs/collecting-data/collecting-from-own-applications/mobile-trackers/custom-tracking-using-schemas/index.md) event using a single schema,